nathanleiby/gwj-32/DESIGN.md

 - each position in your queue is unlocked with one of the metals
 - each position can be "fortified" with one of the metals (for bonus interaction)
 - you choose a primary metal for each playthrough, giving you pros/cons

+- During the Econ scene.. allow "Pay for Reroll" to allow paying a bit to smooth some RNG
+- show max deck size more clearly in UI